-“Well, it’s a shame we’ll have to miss the Beldensville reunion,” said Sean as he and the others watched Christina reporting about the TV show cast reunion on the Stale Grapes News.
+“Well, it’s a shame we’ll have to miss the “Beldensville” reunion,” Sean said as he and the others watched Christina reporting about the TV show cast reunion on the Stale Grapes News.
 At this time, the Stale Grapes News was gaining popularity because the news show didn’t sensationalize celebrity misbehavior and political scandals.
-Sean smiled, pleased that he was finally turning the hearts and minds of over 5 million Americans back to the true heart of journalism.
+Sean smiled, pleased that he was finally turning the hearts and minds of over five million Americans back to the true heart of journalism.

 Or so, he thought.

-“It’s not like we can’t watch the reunion on TV,” said Dicky as the rest of the group sat on the couch.
-They were still at Isabella’s apartment in Seattle, Washington, where they planned to stop the wicked Sons of Ebal from causing trouble for the already unhappy world.
+“It’s not like we can’t watch the reunion on TV,” Dicky said as the rest of the group sat on the couch.
+They were still at Samantha’s apartment in Seattle, Washington, where they planned to stop the wicked Sons of Ebal from causing trouble for the already unhappy world.

 Now, the four cousins were going to deal with a group of villains that wanted to not only take over the world, but they wanted to rule over the people and turn the world into a totalitarian state.

-“Well, you’re exactly my kind of person,” said Sean.
+“Well, you’re exactly my kind of person,” said Dicky.
 “I don’t like TV; the last time I watched TV was when I watched MTV during the 1980s.
-Anyway, what’s Beldensville about?”
+Anyway, what’s “Beldensville” about?”

 “OK, where are we going with this?” said Dicky.